justinbaltazar/haraka-mail-forwarding-plugin/README.md

 ### About

-Based off of the [original](https://github.com/chadsmith/haraka-alias-forward) `haraka-alias-forward` plugin which was modified by X-Ryl669 [on Github](https://github.com/X-Ryl669/haraka-alias-forward) to implement SRS headers to improve email delivery.
+Based off of the original [haraka-alias-forward by chadsmith on Github](https://github.com/chadsmith/haraka-alias-forward).

-This version adds MongoDB as a datastore.
+Work on this version began from a fork of [X-Ryl669's modifications](https://github.com/X-Ryl669/haraka-alias-forward) to the original source.
+X-Ryl669's modifications implements [SRS rewrites](https://en.wikipedia.org/wiki/Sender_Rewriting_Scheme) which leads to a noticable improvement in email delivery.

+This plugin interfaces with MongoDB.

 This allows us to do two important things:
 - update aliases and forwarding rules on the fly
-- store `Message-ID` headers and allow anonymous masking of email replies
+- store `Message-ID` and `Reference` headers to allow the masking of email replies

 ### Set Up